theodorejb/es-cookie/README.md

 Cookies.remove('name', { path: '' }); // removed!
 ```

-*Note: Removing a non-existant cookie does not raise an exception or return a value.*
+*Note: Removing a nonexistant cookie does not raise an exception or return a value.*

 ### parse